katepatch/Tech-Blog/README.md

 ## Installation

 To install this application please clone repository</br>
-After cloning please run `npm i` to install all packages
+After cloning please run `npm i` to install all packages</br>
+Open a terminal in the db folder and run `mysql -u root -p` then enter your mysql password.
+Then run `source schema.sql` and exit the terminal</br>
+Then in your main terminal run `npm run seed`</br>
+You can then run `node server` to start the application and open the link found in the command line

 ## Technologies Used